n8n-io/n8n-docs/docs/user-management/rbac/projects.md

 	* **Transfer its workflows and credentials to another project**: n8n prompts you to choose a project to move the data to.
 	* **Delete its workflows and credentials**: n8n prompts you to confirm that you want to delete all the data in the project.

-## Move workflows and credentials between projects
+## Move workflows and credentials between projects or users

 Workflow and credential owners can move workflows or credentials (changing ownership) to other users or projects they have access to.